sb2bg/marionette/README.md

 ## What It Finds

-The README example is a tiny retry queue, not a toy counter.
+The README example is a tiny retry queue.
 A worker leases a job, times out, and the job is leased again.
 The bug is accepting the late completion from the first worker after the second worker owns the lease.